savonet/book/video.md

 VP9 is a recently developed codec, which is generally more efficient than H.264 and can achieve lower bitrates at comparable quality, and is royalty-free.
-It is supported by most modern browsers and is for instance the used by the Youtube streaming platform.
+It is supported by most modern browsers and is for instance the used by the YouTube streaming platform.
 It is generally encapsulated in the WebM container although it is supported by most modern containers.